mukul-mschauhan/movie-recommender/README.md

 # movie-recommender
-It is a movie recommender system repo powered using Gen AI
+It is a movie recommender system repo powered using Gen AI [click here](https://recommender-movie-system.streamlit.app/)